EHTJulia/ScatteringOptics.jl/docs/src/diffractive.md

 end
 ```
 You can find the generated file from [here](data/kernel.h5) (please open in a new window. otherwise you will get 404 error).
 Additionally, for accuracy and speed evaluations of the scattering kernel, see [Benchmarks](@ref).

+## Unit Tests
+You can do your own unit tests by comparing your own outputs with those created in the website.
+Please see at the end of [Simulate Refractive Scattering](@ref) for a quick example.